US tells UN it is pulling out of Paris climate deal

 “In international climate discussions, we will continue to offer a realistic and pragmatic model — backed by a record of real world results — showing innovation and open markets lead to greater prosperity, fewer emissions, and more secure sources of energy,” Pompeo said in a statement.

-With a hand-delivered letter, the U.S. is the first nation to pull out of the deal.
+The U.S. started the process with a hand-delivered letter, becoming the only country to withdraw.
+The United Nations will soon set out procedural details for what happens next, UN deputy spokesman Farhan Haq said.

 Agreement rules prevented any country from pulling out in the first three years after the Nov.
 4, 2016, ratification.
+The U.S. withdrawal doesn’t become complete until the day after the 2020 election.

 President Donald Trump has been promising withdrawal for two years, but Monday was the first time he could actually do it.